galaxyproject/planemo/docs/_running_external.rst

       collection_type: list
       elements:
       - class: File
-        identifier: todo_element_name
+        identifier: element 1
         galaxy_id: "457d46215431cc37baf96108ad87f351"

-For ``input_collection1``, an existing collection will be used (by specifying its collection ID), whereas for ``input_collection2``, a new collection will be created from an existing dataset.
+For ``input_collection1``, an existing collection will be used (by specifying its collection ID), whereas for ``input_collection2``, a new collection will be created from a list of existing datasets.

 Once the job file has been modified, run ``planemo run`` as before.
 The result should be the same, though it should be a bit faster, since the upload step was